Linuxfabrik/lfops/roles/google_chrome/README.md

 # Ansible Role linuxfabrik.lfops.google_chrome

-This role installs [Google Chrome](https://www.google.com/chrome/) together with the runtime libraries and fonts required for headless rendering, and sets up a socket-activated `chrome-headless` systemd service.
+This role installs [Google Chrome](https://www.google.com/chrome/) together with the runtime libraries and fonts required for headless rendering, and sets up a socket-activated `google-chrome-headless` systemd service.
 Clients connect to a configurable TCP socket; Chrome is started on the first request via `systemd-socket-proxyd` and stopped again after a configurable idle timeout, so no RAM is wasted while the backend is unused.

 The setup is used as a headless browser backend for tools such as the [Icinga Web 2 PDF Export Module](https://github.com/Icinga/icingaweb2-module-pdfexport).